hansonhl/antra/README.md

 ### Interventions

-The `compgraph` package supports *interventions* on the computation graph.
+The `antra` package supports *interventions* on the computation graph.
 An intervention on a computation graph is essentially setting the output values of one or more intermediate nodes in the graph and computing the rest of the
 nodes as usual, but with these altered intermediate values.
 Intervention experiments can be useful for inferring the causal behavior of models.